In this video we'll look at how to use the REPT function in Excel to repeat text.

-Excel contains a special function for repeating text named REPT, which which stands for repeat.
+Excel contains a special function for repeating text named REPT which stands for "repeat."

-The repeat function takes two arguments, the text to repeat, and the number of times to repeat the text.
-So, if I enter an upper case "A" and and 3, we'll get a triple A.
+The REPT function takes two arguments: the text to repeat, and the number of times to repeat the text.
+So, if I enter an upper case "A" and the number "3," we'll get a triple A.

-For example, here we have one-days sales for milkshakes, broken down by flavor.
-To display this information visually, I can use REPT with any text I like, and just plug in the sales number.
+For example, here we have one-day sales for milkshakes broken down by flavor.
+To display this information visually, I can use REPT with any text I like and just plug in the sales number.

-To be sure, Excel has great charting tools, and even a special kind of conditional formatting that can do this too.
-But if you want a dead-simple in-cell chart, REPT is an easy option.
+To be sure, Excel has great charting tools, and even a special kind of conditional formatting that can do a much nicer job.
+But if you want a dead-simple, in-cell chart, the REPT function is an easy option.

-For example, suppose I have some numbers or text that I want to pad with zeros, so that the final result is always 6 characters long.
+You can also use the REPT function to pad numbers and other text.
+For example, suppose I have some numbers or text that I want to pad with zeros so that the final result is always six characters long.

-I'll start off with a simple formula that repeats the zero 6 times.
+I'll start off with a simple formula that repeats the zero six times.

-That's closer, but we don't want want 6 zeros plus the text, we want we only want as many zeros as needed so that the final result is always 6 characters.
+That's closer to what we want, but we don't want six zeros plus the text.
+We only want as many zeros as needed so that the final result is always six characters long.

-The solution is to calculate the length of the input text and then subtract that number from 6, then use the result as the number of times to repeat the zeros.
+The solution is to calculate the length of the input text, and then subtract that number from six; then use the result as the number of times to repeat the zeros.

 I can use the LEN function to calculate the length of the text, and subtract that from the number we're using for repetitions.

-When I copy the formula down, all results are exactly 6 characters long.
+When I copy this formula down, all results are exactly six characters long.

-Although this example is padding text with zeros, I can use any other character.
-For example I could use an asterisk.
+Although this example is padding text with zeros, I can use any other character I like.
+For example, I could use an asterisk or a hyphen.

-You can use this same idea to create part numbers, or any kind code that needs to be a standard length.
+You can use this same approach to create part numbers or any kind of code that needs to be a standard length.